ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 ##### Capabilities

-1. Data validity proof verification.
-The leader can forge proofs and collude with a malicious client to trick aggregators into aggregating invalid data.
+1. Input validity proof verification.
+The leader can forge proofs and collude with a malicious client to trick aggregators into aggregating invalid inputs.
+     * This capability is no stronger than any aggregator's ability to forge validity proof shares in collusion with a malicious client.
 1. Relaying messages between aggregators.
 The leader can compromise availability by dropping messages.
+     * This capability is no stronger than any aggregator's ability to refuse to emit output shares.
+1. Shinking the anonymity set.
+The leader instructs aggregators to construct output parts and so could request aggregations over few inputs.

 ##### Mitigations

-1. Rather than having all aggregators trust the leader to validate proofs, each aggregator could exchange proof shares with every other aggregator, enabling each aggregator to independently verify the proofs.
-1. Running the protocol over multiple subsets of the available aggregators and choosing different leaders for each run would prevent any individual leader from compromising availability.
+1. Aggregators enforce agreed upon minimum aggregation thresholds to prevent deanonymizing.

 #### Collector

 ##### Capabilities

-1. Advertising shared configuration parameters (e.g., minimum thresholds for aggregations, polynomial identity test values, arithmetic circuits).
+1. Advertising shared configuration parameters (e.g., minimum thresholds for aggregations, joint randomness, arithmetic circuits).
-1. Collectors may trivially defeat availability by discarding aggregation parts submitted by aggregators.
+1. Collectors may trivially defeat availability by discarding output shares submitted by aggregators.

 ##### Mitigations